icsi-berkeley/ecg-specializer/specializer_tutorial.md

 - Robot1, push the blue box!

+- Robot1, move to the North side of Box1!

 **Serial Processes:**

 - Robot1, move to the big red box then move to the small red box!